-THE National Business and Technical Examinations Board (NABTEB) has released the results of its 2020 In-School (May/June) National Business Certificate/National Technical Certificate examinations.
+THE National Business and Technical Examinations Board (NABTEB) has released the results of its 2021 In-School (May/June) National Business Certificate/National Technical Certificate examinations.

 Recommended: How to Check NABTEB Result Online, Via Email and SMS.

-Announcing the result, Registrar/Chief Executive, NABTEB, Prof. (Mrs.) Ifeoma Isiugo-Abanihe disclosed this while briefing newsmen on the outcome of the 2020 May/June NABTEB examination results in Benin City, the Edo State capital.
+Announcing the result, Registrar/Chief Executive, NABTEB, Prof. (Mrs.) Ifeoma Isiugo-Abanihe disclosed this while briefing newsmen on the outcome of the 2021 May/June NABTEB examination results in Benin City, the Edo State capital.

 The registrar disclosed that a total of 83,504 candidates sat for the examination in 1,614 centres across the country, however, only 79,915 candidates showed up to sit for the examinations, which represents 95.70 per cent.